 Title I Programs

-The Hood River County School District operates three elementary schools (Cascade Locks, Mid Valley and Parkdale) as Title I funded schools.
-These schools operate "school-wide" programs where all students are eligible to receive additional support in reading and mathematics.
+The Hood River County School District operates three elementary schools (Cascade Locks, Mid Valley and Parkdale) and one middle school (Wy’east) as Title I funded schools.
+These schools operate "school-wide" programs where all students are eligible to receive additional instructional support.
 As Title I schools, each receives additional money provided by the federal government to assist in raising the achievement level of students living in poverty.

 Title I funds may be used to hire special teachers and/or paraprofessionals/ training and support of teachers and staff while introducing new forms of curriculum and instruction.
 In addition, Title I funds must pay for the Parent Involvement Program, including the training of parents and support of their activities.

 The school district is required to annually review whether their Title I programs are effective.
 Schools need to show that their programs are working and the schools are making adequate progress sufficient to enable all Title I students to meet the challenging Common Core Standards.

 The school district, principal, teachers, and parents all must be involved in developing and implementing the Title I programs.
 The state also has a role in helping schools and school districts implement their plans.

 Parents must be involved in designing and developing the Title I programs.
 Each school must have a Parent Involvement Policy, jointly developed with and approved by parents, which outlines how parents will be involved in all aspects of the planning, improvement and review of Title I programs.
 Additionally, each school must have a school-parent compact, agreed to by parents, which outlines how schools and parents will share responsibility for ensuring that students meet the state standards.
 Parents of students at Title I schools also have the right to request information regarding the professional qualifications of the student’s classroom teachers.

 Those having additional questions or concerns should contact the Director of Curriculum & Instruction, Bill Newton, at 541-387-5015 or at firstname.lastname@example.org.